VasilevMaksim/stash/docs/design.md

 **How it will work?**

-- When Stash will see a `RecoveryConfiguration` crd configured for auto recovery, it will inject an `init-container` to the target.
+- When Stash will see a `RestoreSession` crd configured for auto recovery, it will inject an `init-container` to the target.
 - The `init-container` will perform recovery on each restart.

 ## Stash cli/kubectl-plugin